 Advanced security features enhance the protection and security functions, please see security features section for more details.

-When the device is not in operation and CS# is high, it will remain in standby mode.
+When the device is not in operation and CS# is high, it is put in standby mode.

-The MX25L12833F utilizes Macronix's proprietary memory cell, which reliably stores memory contents even after 100,000 program and erase cycles.
+The MX25L25745G utilizes Macronix's proprietary memory cell, which reliably stores memory contents even after 100,000 program and erase cycles.